Aaron Russo

 Aaron Russo (February 14, 1943 – August 24, 2007) was an American entertainment businessman, film producer, director, and political activist.
 He was best known for producing movies including Trading Places, Wise Guys, and The Rose.
-Later in life, he created various libertarian-leaning political documentaries including Mad as Hell and America: Freedom to Fascism.
+Later in life, he created various political documentaries like Mad as Hell and America: Freedom to Fascism that were libertarian-leaning, and controversial for their endorsement of some cultural and political events, some of which are referred to as conspiracy theories.
+He sought public office as both a Republican and a Libertarian.

 Early life

 Russo was born in Brooklyn, New York.
-Growing up in Lawrence, Nassau County, New York, on Long Island, Russo worked for his family's undergarment business.
-He played prep football at Lawrence High School.
+Growing up in Lawrence, New York, which is on Long Island, he worked for his family's undergarment business.
+He played prep football at Lawrence High School in Cedarhurst, New York.

 Entertainment career

-In April 1968, Russo opened the nightclub Kinetic Playground in Chicago, Illinois, originally naming it the Electric Theater.
-He booked numerous prominent rock groups and musicians at the club such as The Grateful Dead, Iron Butterfly, Jefferson Airplane, Janis Joplin, Led Zeppelin, King Crimson, Vanilla Fudge, Rotary Connection, and The Who.

-In addition to owning his own nightclub, Russo managed several musical acts throughout the 1970s including The Manhattan Transfer and Bette Midler.
+In April 1968, Russo opened the nightclub Kinetic Playground in Chicago, originally naming it the Electric Theater.
+He booked numerous prominent rock groups and musicians there, including the Grateful Dead, Iron Butterfly, Jefferson Airplane, Janis Joplin, Led Zeppelin, King Crimson, Vanilla Fudge, Rotary Connection, and The Who.
+In addition to owning the club, Russo managed The Manhattan Transfer and Bette Midler and several other musical acts throughout the 1970s.

-Russo then moved into producing and directing movies, which received six Academy Award nominations; two of the films received multiple Golden Globe Award nominations.
+Russo then moved into producing and directing films.
+He received six Academy Award nominations, and two of the films received multiple Golden Globe Award nominations.
 His first producing credit was for Midler's Clams on the Half-Shell Revue.
-Other notable feature films he produced include The Rose (1979), starring Midler, and also Trading Places (1983), starring Eddie Murphy and Dan Aykroyd.
-His final film would be America: Freedom to Fascism, a political documentary critical of the Internal Revenue Service and the Federal Reserve System and warning about the coming of the New World Order.
+Other notable feature films he produced include The Rose (1979), starring Midler, and Trading Places (1983) with Eddie Murphy and Dan Aykroyd.
+His final film was America: Freedom to Fascism, a political documentary critical of the Internal Revenue Service and the Federal Reserve System.
+It warned about the coming of a New World Order.

-In 1987, Aaron Russo had set up his own entertainment company, Aaron Russo Entertainment with self-financing so they would not have to disclose the participants' contributions to the production kitty, and all of the ARE productions were gone to Orion Pictures for the U.S. and Canada theatrical rights.
-He then named Irwin Russo as senior vice president of the Los Angeles-based Aaron Russo Films and the company had set up feature projects by 1988, with record division Aaron Russo Films and Aaron Russo Television set to follow.
+In 1987, Aaron Russo set up his own entertainment company, Aaron Russo Entertainment with self-financing so they would not have to disclose the participants' contributions to the production kitty.
+The company had a $100 million budget for 7 films to be made over 3 years.
+The company was financed by HBO, Viacom, the Rank Organisation and Cineplex Odeon.
+HBO received video and cable rights to the films and Viacom network syndication rights.
+Rank was to distribute the films internationally, and Cineplex Odeon in Canada.
+All of the ARE productions were to be distributed by Orion Pictures in the U.S., but they did not provide funding.
+Rude Awakening was the first film to be produced by ARE.
+Irwin Russo was named senior vice president of Aaron Russo Films, which was based in Los Angeles.
+The company set up feature projects by 1988, with record division Aaron Russo Films and Aaron Russo Television being formed later.

+He was also manager for actors Eric Roberts and David Keith.